Portland, Maine panoramic view

 What's the best lobster roll in Portland?

 Eventide Oyster Co.'s brown butter lobster roll on a steamed bun is legendary, but expect a wait.
 Luke's Lobster on Middle Street serves classic cold lobster rolls with just mayo and lemon.
 DiMillo's on the waterfront offers harbor views with your roll.
 For a local secret, grab one at the Portland Lobster Company right on the working pier – no frills, just fresh lobster.
+The Lobster Shack at Two Lights has been serving lobster in the rough since 1920 at picnic tables overlooking the ocean – it's a twenty-minute drive but worth it for the setting alone.

 Can I visit Portland Head Light independently?

 Yes, it's very accessible.
 Take a taxi or rideshare (15-20 minutes from the port), or use Greater Portland Metro bus Route 1 in summer months.
 The lighthouse grounds and Fort Williams Park are free to explore.
 The museum inside the former keeper's quarters charges a small admission.
 You can't climb the lighthouse itself (it's an active Coast Guard light), but the grounds offer spectacular views and photo opportunities from every angle.
+Commissioned by George Washington in 1791, it's Maine's oldest lighthouse and one of the most photographed in America.

 What's the craft beer scene like?